annalynm/annalynm.github.io/index.md

 ## Welcome to annalynm's homepage!

-This is website serves as Anna McClure's online portfolio for coding projects.
+This is website serves as my online portfolio for coding projects.
 Feel free to bookmark it to stay up to date on my projects.

-You can use the [editor on GitHub](https://github.com/annalynm/annalynm.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+To see some of my non-programming work, check out my [LinkedIn](https://www.linkedin.com/in/annalynm96/)!

-### Markdown
+### About Me

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I am a current PhD student with next to no coding experience (I managed to drag my feet through a class on HTML & CSS long enough to code a website in undergrad, but I don't count that.)

 ```markdown
 Syntax highlighted code block